No, not quite.

 And then we walked back to the stall where his aged prosciutti were hanging…

-I remember hours under our oak trees gathering acorns in November and December years ago.
-(Anyone raising pigs knows that acorn-fed ones will make the best prosciutti).
+I remember hours under our oak trees gathering acorns in November and December years ago for anyone raising pigs knows that acorn-fed ones will make the best prosciutti).

 Every fall nowadays, Peppe spreads out nets under his oaks to capture acorns, where years ago he and his wife Gentile spent months of afternoons on their knees rapidly clawing acorn handfuls into gunny sacks (there was no money then for purchase of nets).